 As Secondary Head teacher/Deputy Principal at Al Khor International School, Qatar, Bill introduced the school’s first sixth form and increased enrollment by over 300 students.
 As Middle/High School Principal at GEMS World Academy-Dubai, the GEMS flagship IB World School in the city, he oversaw the authorisation of the IB Diploma.
 From 2012 until 2016 Bill, as Founding Secondary Head Teacher and School Principal, has been instrumental in the start-up of two sister-schools in Dubai: Kings’ School Al Barsha and Kings’ School Nad Al Sheba.

 However, Bill says his greatest learning experience comes from bringing up three boys.
-He is also a linguist, speaking Italian well and French not quite so well, and is learning Arabic.
-He says he learns much of his Arabic from translating road signs whilst stopped at traffic lights.
-He is a lover of Art, literature, sports, and the great outdoors.
+He is also a linguist, speaking Italian well and French not quite so well, and a little Arabic.
+He says he has learnt much of his Arabic from translating road signs whilst stopped at traffic lights.

 Bill is supported in his leading of the Dubai Search Fair by his wife Alison, who has been a Primary Head Teacher and School Principal in five schools in the UK, Dubai and Thailand.
 Her Primary expertise enables them as a team to cover the 3-18 range in their support of schools and teachers.
 As a School Head with so many years’ experience in meeting the recruitment needs of aspirational teachers and aspirational schools, Bill is really excited about building great relationships with all parties and developing this aspect of his professional leadership